wherelse/miniAWTRIX/README.md

 # miniAWTRIX
-mini version of AWTRIX hardware, testing....
+mini version of AWTRIX hardware, **testing....**,PCB have some error need to fix and verify.

 ![](/image/爆炸图.JPG)